degville/docs-cloud/en/install-maas.md

 A final question will ask whether you want to import SSH keys.
 MAAS uses the public SSH key of a user to manage and secure access to deployed nodes, just as you might with managed servers or remote machines.
-Press `Enter` to skip this as we'll do this from the next step.
+Press `Enter` to skip this as we'll do this from the web UI in the next step.

 ## On-boarding